 Education costs for children aged between 5-18 years

 Dependent children of school age (5-15 years) must be enrolled in either a government public school or a private school during your stay in Australia.
 There are several private and state schools close to our college.
 Fees may be incurred and will vary from school to school.
 The estimated cost for enrolling a child in an Australian school is $8 000.
 Please contact the school for relevant school fees.

 To find more information about local public schools around Parramatta visit the NSW Public Schools website and to find more information about private schools around Parramatta visit the Private Schools Directory website

 NB.
 Please allow for the possibility of increases in tuition fees in line with the annual rise in the cost of living of approximately 3-5% as per the Consumer Price Index.

 Students and their dependents applying for student visas for the first time will not automatically be granted permission to work in Australia.
 Students and their dependents will only be able to apply for a visa with work rights after they arrive in Australia and the student has commenced their course of study and there are no guarantees that a visa with work rights will be granted.
 You therefore need to be sure that you have sufficient funds to support yourself and any family members for your entire stay in Australia.

-Further details about work issues can be found at the official Australian Government website for advice on study in Australia, http://www.studyinaustralia.gov.au.
+Further details about work issues can be found at the Study in Australia wesbite.